 As opposed to the supremacy of the excessive amount of images, noise and accumulation, I try to reduce the elements composing my work and emphasize the process of perception.
 After all it’s through our senses that we have a deeper comprehension of ourselves and of the world.

-The media I use are fabric, photography, drawing, found or recycled stones.
+The media I use are fabric, photography, drawing, found or recycled stones for sustainable reasons.
 I use also other materials endowed with a symbolic rather than metaphorical meaning.

-In a world of impermanence and contingency, and where everything is interrelated, I find it is pointless to signal the dates of my work’s production.
+In a world of impermanence and contingency, and where everything is interrelated, I find it is pointless to indicate the date of my work’s production.